European Girls' Mathematical Olympiad: Medal table

-The 61 countries that have won a medal are as follows:
+The 63 countries that have won a medal are as follows:

 The individuals with the most medals and appearances at the EGMO can be found on the "EGMO: Hall of Fame" section of the website.
-There have been 14 Perfect Scores (USA - 5, Russia - 4, Ukraine - 2, Serbia - 2, UK - 1) in the first 11 editions of the competition.
-Jelena Ivancic (Serbia) is the only contestant to have achieved more than one Perfect Score.
+There have been 28 perfect scores (USA - 8, Russia, China - 4 each, Ukraine - 3, Serbia, Turkey - 2 each, UK, Australia, Azerbaijan, Bulgaria, Israel - 1 each) in the first 13 editions of the competition.

 Impact

-Inspired by the success of the EGMO, several international Olympiad competitions aimed at girls were recently launched.
+Several international Olympiad competitions aimed at girls were launched, inspired by the success of the EGMO.
 These include: